Your cart is currently empty.

 Of course, this is obviously an oversimplification.
 (Sound disperses in all directions rather than traveling in a straight line, after all.)
 However, this example serves to illustrate why rooms with lots of hard surfaces tend to be so echoey.
 It is no coincidence that racquetball courts are so noisy.

 Much like a racquetball, sound bounces off harder surfaces more forcefully than it does with soft surfaces.
-Imagine bringing that same ball into a recording studio covered wall to wall with acoustic panels and acoustic fabric.
+Imagine bringing that same ball into a recording studio covered wall to wall with acoustic tiles and acoustic fabric.
 No matter how hard you managed to throw, the ball isn’t going to travel nearly as well as it did within the court.
 Similarly, no matter how loud you may sing, scream, or strike a snare drum, you are not going to hear the unpleasant noise, echo, and reverb as distinctly within a well-treated acoustic space.
-That’s where acoustical panels come in to play.
+That’s where acoustical wall panels come in to play.

 Why Reduce Echo and Reverb?